chocolatey/docs/input/en-us/general/troubleshooting.md

 * The installer doesn't allow installing an older version
 * etc - it's a generic error like we said

-<a id="markdown-already-referencing-a-newer-version-of-packagename" name="already-referencing-a-newer-version-of-packagename"></a>
 ### Already referencing a newer version of 'packagename'

 So you are attempting to install or upgrade and you get this strange message.
 But you know you have a more up to date package than Chocolatey thinks you do, at least in this instance.

 This cryptic error typically means there is a stray nupkg somewhere in the structure.
 There is a tiny bug somewhere and rarely a nupkg will stick around when it should have been removed.
 Once we can determine where this happens we can fix it, until then we have a way to fix the issue manually.